bernard-elhagin/dots/configs.md

 This means the leader will wait for the full set of in-sync replicas to acknowledge the record.
 This guarantees that the record will not be lost as long as at least one in-sync replica remains alive.
 This is the strongest available guarantee.
-This is equivalent to the `acks=-1` setting.

-Note that enabling idempotence requires this config value to be 'all'.
+This is equivalent to the acks=-1 setting.Note that enabling idempotence requires this config value to be 'all'.
 If conflicting configurations are set and idempotence is not explicitly enabled, idempotence is disabled.

 Type: string
 Default: all